-Imperial Japanese Navy (IJN) Akagi was a Japanese aircraft carrier that was in service from 1927 to 1942.
-Originally it was constructed as an Amagi-Class battlecruiser, but construction was halted in 1922 with the signing of the Washington Naval Treaty.
-The incomplete hull of Akagi was thus taken and used to build a larger and faster aircraft carrier in 1927.
+Akagi 赤城 was a Japanese aircraft carrier that was in service from 1927 to 1942.
+It was originally designed as an Amagi-Class battlecruiser, but construction as such was not finished due to the 1922 signing of the Washington Naval Treaty.
+In 1927, the incomplete hull of Akagi was repurposed and used to build a larger and faster aircraft carrier.

-Akagi was Japan’s flagship for the Kidō Butai or “Mobile Force” during the Pacific Theatre.
-It took part in several operations during World War II (WWII) to include the attack on Pearl Harbor on December 7, 1941, the invasion of Rabaul on January 20, 1942, the Indian Ocean Raid from March 31 to April 10, 1942, and the Battle of Midway from June 4-7, 1942.
-During the Battle of Midway, three Douglas SBD Dauntlesses from the USS Enterprise targeted Akagi including one piloted by Lieutenant Commander Dick Best who struck Akagi with a 1000 lb bomb at the middle elevator for the upper hangar deck causing a chain of explosions.
-Akagi soon became inoperable and on June 5, 1942, Admiral Yamamoto ordered the carrier to be scuttled.
+Akagi was Japan’s flagship for the Kidō Butai or “Mobile Force” in the Pacific Theater.
+It took part in several operations during World War II, including the attack on Pearl Harbor on December 7, 1941, the Battle of Rabaul (New Guinea) on January 20, 1942, the Indian Ocean raid from March 31 to April 10, 1942, and the Battle of Midway from June 4-7, 1942.
+During the Battle of Midway, three Douglas SBD Dauntlesses from USS Enterprise targeted Akagi.
+One of these was piloted by Lieutenant Commander Dick Best, who struck Akagi with a 1,000 lb bomb at the middle elevator for the upper hangar deck, causing a chain of explosions.
+Akagi soon became inoperable, and on June 5, 1942, Admiral Yamamoto ordered the carrier to be scuttled.
 Destroyers Arashi, Hagikaze, Maikaze, and Nowaki each fired torpedoes into Akagi, sinking the carrier.

-A link to the full annotated video of this dive on SeaTube will be posted here when available.
+A full annotated video of this dive can be viewed on SeaTube.

 Type: UCH